This post may contain affiliate links. Please read our disclosure policy.

 That just seemed like a lot of work, and mess, so I skipped it but feel free to add that to your recipe and let me know what you think.

-Russian Dressing vs. Thousand Island Dressing
+Thousand Island Dressing vs. Russian Dressing

 Thousand Island Dressing in a glass jar with a golden spoon dipped into it.

-How To Use Thousand Island Dressing
+How to Use Thousand Island Dressing

-More Easy Salad Dressings
+More Easy Salad Dressing Recipes

 Get more easy healthy recipe ideas by following us on Instagram and Facebook!

-Thousand Island Dressing Recipe
+Homemade Thousand Island Dressing Recipe

-4.85 from 13 votes
+4.86 from 14 votes

 Prep: 5 minutes